Self-assessment tax return: A guide on how to complete it (update for 2024/2025)

 By using good cloud accounting software, you’ll be able to store your records in one place and have everything ready for when you need to submit your self-assessment tax return.

-Tax rates are the same as for PAYE workers.
+Income tax rates for self-employed individuals are the same as those for PAYE workers.

 You also have to pay USC (Universal Social Charge) and PRSI (Pay Related Social Insurance) on top of your tax liability and these are both charged on your gross income.